orisai/scheduler/docs/README.md

 );
 ```

-With default, synchronous job executor, all jobs scheduled for current second are executed and just after it is
+With the default synchronous job executor, all jobs scheduled for the current second are executed, and only after they
-finished, jobs for the next second are executed.
-With [parallel](#parallelization-and-process-isolation) executor it is
+finish do jobs for the next second start.
+With the [parallel](#parallelization-and-process-isolation) executor,
-different - all jobs are executed as soon as it is their time.
+all jobs execute as soon as it is their time.
 Therefore, it is strongly recommended to
 use [locking](#locks-and-job-overlapping) to prevent overlapping.

 ### Timezones

-All jobs run within timezone used by your application.
-You may specify that your job execution time should be
+All jobs run within the timezone used by the application.
+Specify a different timezone for job execution time
-interpreted within different timezone, e.g. every midnight in Europe/Prague.
+interpretation – e.g. every midnight in Europe/Prague:

 ```php
 use Cron\CronExpression;